 The Doctor of Physical Therapy (DPT) program will prepare the student as an entry-level physical therapist that can work in any practice setting upon graduation and licensure.
-Course content will be offered through innovative teaching and learning that integrates current technologies in a new building designed specifically for health sciences education.
-The DPT program will focus on developing the important skills of critical thinking, and application of evidence-based practice, for optimizing patient outcomes within the context of compassionate care delivery.
-The Murphy Deming College of Health Sciences will have an emphasis on interprofessional education, meaning students from various health professions will work collaboratively in class and lab settings.
-Interprofessional activities will extend to opportunities for service to the local and regional community.
+Course content is offered through innovative teaching and learning that integrates current technologies in a new building designed specifically for health sciences education.
+The DPT program focuses on developing the important skills of critical thinking, and application of evidence-based practice, for optimizing patient outcomes within the context of compassionate care delivery.
+The Murphy Deming College of Health Sciences has an emphasis on interprofessional education, meaning students from various health professions will work collaboratively in class and lab settings.
+Interprofessional activities extend to opportunities for service to the local and regional community.
 Mary Baldwin College has been granted Candidate for Accreditation status by the Commission on Accreditation in Physical Therapy Education.

-The DPT program will include content on the four primary areas of physical therapy practice:
+The DPT program includes content on the four primary areas of physical therapy practice:

 - Musculoskeletal — orthopedics for extremities and spine